ReactionMap/www.reactionroutemap.com/index.md

 for Mac (recommended MacOSX 10.9 or later)
 ------------------

-1. Please download the latest .zip file from https://sourceforge.net/projects/rmapviewer/files/mac/ .
+1. Please download the latest .zip file from [latest release](https://github.com/ReactionMap/RMapViewer/releases/).

 2. Please double-click the .zip file to extract the RMapViewer application and a data folder.